 8. Ball State University

 Established in 1918, Ball State University, a state-assisted research university, provides 180 undergraduate and 100 graduate degree programs.

 The 100-percent online Master’s in Education in Educational Administration and Supervision degree program offers students a principal licensure.
 Students can complete the degree (36 credits) in 18–20 months.

 To enter the program, students must have a minimum of two years’ teaching experience and complete a S.L.L.A. exam to qualify for licensure.

-The comprehensive online Educational Administration Master’s degree curriculum includes a six-hour principal internship, a research course, and specialized core courses such as:
+The comprehensive online Master’s degree program in Education Administration curriculum includes a six-hour principal internship, a research course, and specialized core courses such as:

 - Human Resource Development

 - The School Principal

 Ball State University ranks #181 in the 2014 U.S. News & World Report Best Colleges National Universities list and as #11 in the Best Online Graduate Education Programs list.

 The North Central Association of Colleges and Schools and the NCATE provide Ball State University with accreditation.